AliTabesh/getting_and_cleaning_data_project/README.md

 ## Files

-"Code Book.Rmd" a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data
+"Code-Book.pdf" a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data

 "run_analysis.R" performs the data preparation and then followed by the 5 steps required as described in the course project’s definition: